Roast Defects

 Bean-Surface Burning (Tipping, Scorching, Facing)

-Facing: Surface burning later in the roast; similar mechanism.
+Facing: Surface burning later in the roast; similar mechanism to scorching.

-Cup signs: Harsh, sharp, rubbery, or acrid notes; spot bitterness.
+Cup signs: Harsh, sharp, rubbery, smoky, or acrid notes; spot bitterness.

-Fix: Lower charge temperature; use a double drum or indirectly heated drum machine; ensure drum RPM is appropriate for the batch size.
+Fix: Lower charge temperature; use a double drum or indirectly heated drum machine; ensure drum RPM is appropriate for batch size; check green coffee moisture uniformity for internal scorching.

 Grassy / Green Flavors